11 Types of Play For Child Development

 - Sets the stage for play activities in the future

 - Random movement of hands and feet

 - Being occupied with seemingly nothing

 2. Parallel Play

-Usually seen in children who are one or two years of age, parallel play is when they play side-by-side, but have limited interaction and seem to be doing their own things without involving others.
-During parallel play, children may occasionally observe each other and make changes to their play based on that, but will not attempt to influence their peers.
+Usually seen in children who are one or two years of age, parallel play is when they play side-by-side but have limited interaction and seem to be doing their things without involving others.
+During parallel play, children may occasionally observe each other and change their play based on that but will not attempt to influence their peers.

 - Learns to socialise with children of his own age